derf567/Midterm-Project-Flutter/README.md

 Open your terminal or command prompt and execute the following command to clone your project:

-> Text that is a quote
+## Setup

+Run the following commands from your terminal:

-git clone https://github.com/derf567/Midterm-Project-Flutter.git   to clone this repository flutter pub get in the project root directory to install all the required dependencies.
+1) `git clone https://github.com/derf567/Midterm-Project-Flutter.git` to clone this repository

+2) `flutter pub get` in the project root directory to install all the required dependencies.